-With more homeowners choosing hardwood floors over wall-to-wall carpet, area rugs have become an integral part of decorating.
-Not only do rugs provide protection for your flooring, they also bring in color and style.
-Rugs can be looked upon as a way for homeowners to express themselves creatively--and, as with everything else--there are new trends that many people wish to explore.
-Let's talk about what some of them are.
+With more homeowners choosing hardwood floors, LVP, and wood look tile over wall-to-wall carpet, area rugs have become an integral part of decorating.
+Not only do rugs protect your flooring, but they also bring in color and style.
+Rugs can be looked upon as a way for homeowners to express themselves creatively–and, as with everything else–there are new trends that many people wish to explore.
+Let’s talk about what some of those are.

 Geometric & Tribal Patterns

 Patterns are typically a popular choice, but lately, some of the most popular are geometrics and tribal.
 Both bring a beautiful contrast without taking away from the design of the space.
-Since these patterned rugs come in such a wide variety of color, they are able to complement just about any design style.
+Since these patterned rugs come in such a wide variety of colors, they can complement just about any design style.

 Decor with a vintage twist can be found in many homes these days, so it’s no wonder that people are drawn toward faded rugs.
 These washed out or naturally faded rugs easily create an authentic vintage vibe.
 Earthy tones, as well as brick reds, and turquoise are popular choices.

 If you haven’t given much thought to stacking multiple rugs in one section of your floor, perhaps you should.
 Layering two rugs, or even piecing together several rugs to cover a large area, is a pretty hot trend these days.
 A neutral paired with a pattern, or several patterns that fall in the same color family, can easily give the interior of your home visual interest and personality.